breatheco-de/exercise-collaborative-html-website/README.md

 ## Delivery

-Everyone delivers the same repo as solution.
+Everyone delivers the same repository as solution.

 ## Complementary info